tungd/purescript-ractive/README.md

 This version is compatible with PSC 0.8.0.0.

-The original Grunt mechanics were replaced by Gulp (mostly because of compatibility issues regarding some Grunt plugins).
+The original Grunt mechanics were replaced by Gulp (mostly because of compatibility issues with Grunt plugins).

 For quick testing a small Demo App + WebPack-config are available.